SinchanaMS/e-commerce/README.md

  - Authentication Pages - Login and Sign Up
  - Filters Panel

-# More Features Coming Soon..
+# More features coming soon..

-# How Can You Help?
+# How can you help?
 You can contribute to this library.
 Go ahead and Fork it.